The Teachers Unions’ Supreme Chutzpah

 Nothing gives me an advanced case of the vapors quicker than the subject of political campaign finance laws.
 Trying to figure out who can give how much to whom and when, and how many dollars can be donated to a PAC, who is allowed to involve themselves in “dark money” and who has to report what are matters that are more confounding than trying to follow anything Harry Reid says.
 (Okay, that would actually be a close call.)

 In any event, last week the Supreme Court ruled to strike down a cap on the total amount any individual can contribute to federal candidates in a two-year election cycle.
 While this doesn’t seem to be a radical move to me, the SCOTUS ruling did not please everyone.
 And perhaps the unhappiest of all were the nation’s teachers unions.
-American Federation of Teachers president Randi Weingarten issued a press release harrumphing:
+American Federation of Teachers president Randi Weingarten harrumphing: